 To avoid the Thanksgiving panic of not having enough place settings to go around or enough serving pieces, it is important to check to make sure you have enough of everything.

 After you’ve organized your guest list and finalized your menu, pull out all of your serving pieces and assign a dish and a serving utensil to that piece.
 Then make sure you have enough forks, knives, spoons, plates, and so on.

-Organize your Thanksgiving cleaning schedule
+Organize your Thanksgiving checklist with a cleaning schedule

 Instead of doing all of the house cleaning on one day, I like to split it up.
 Set up a cleaning schedule so you can get all of the cleaning done during the week.

 If you’d like to learn more about setting up a cleaning schedule and how to host a stress-free Thanksgiving click here to learn more.